nwhitehead/pzretro/README.md

 it makes sense what that means.
 I setup my own installation of RetroArch so that my keyboard bindings match the normal PuzzleScript bindings (so `X` keyboard key maps to `A` RetroPad button etc.)

+The core also experimentally supports [PuzzleScript Plus](https://github.com/Auroriax/PuzzleScriptPlus) games.
+This is an alternate fork of regular PuzzleScript that includes support for many extensions developed by others.
+Games saved in the `.pzp` extension will always use this engine.
+There is also an option to force use of this engine for any game.
+I mainly use this functionality to make versions of games with higher sprite sizes to have less ambiguous graphics.

 ## Installing binary releases

 Current binary releases are for Linux x86_64 and SEGA Genesis MINI console (Linux ARMv7).